hb9kns/plog/README.md

 *included, which should be copied to .plog.rc during setup.*

 *ToDo: There is still missing a nice example of a working setup!*
-*It will be added soon, to help in understanding the system.*

 ## Overview